Our Journey to a More Sustainable Fleet

 - Disaster resiliency

-- Long term fuel availability
+- Long-term fuel availability

-How Will LTD Use the Criteria?
+How Did LTD Use the Criteria?

-Who Will Review the District's Work?
+Who Reviewed the District's Work?

 To ensure the accuracy of our work and prevent bias, our internal analysis of the fuel alternatives will be reviewed by a team of external subject matter experts.
 These experts have been recruited from a variety of backgrounds, experiences and organizations, including: